Church of Santa María de Palacio (Logroño): Interior furnishings

-Chapel of Santa Engracia
+The lost Chapel of Santa Engracia

-In the 14th century, Don Rodrigo Alfonso de Medrano, lord of Agoncillo and its castle of Aguas Mansas, chief crossbowman of King Alfonso XI of Castile, was the founder of the chapel of Santa Engracia in the Imperial Church of Santa María de Palacio.
+In the 14th century, Don Rodrigo Alfonso de Medrano, lord of Agoncillo and its castle of Aguas Mansas, chief crossbowman of King Alfonso XI of Castile, was the founder of a chapel dedicated to Saint Engratia in the Imperial Church of Santa María de Palacio.
+This structure was subsequently demolished during the eastwards extension of the church.
+Its location was around the site of the present high altar.